No Bake Monster Cookie Balls

 - 1/2 cup mini m&ms

-Roll mixture into one inch balls and place on baking sheet lined with parchment paper.
-Put in the freezer for another hour.
+- Roll mixture into about 24 balls and place on baking sheet lined with parchment paper.
+Chill in the refrigerator.

-These store well in the freezer for at least three months.
+- These monster cookie balls store well in the freezer for at least three months.

 Brynn made these this week – delicious!
 Just as Mike says…perfect portion size.
 Just enough to satisfy and not feel too guilty!